Introduction

 North Ayrshire is more dependent on traditional manufacturing industries compared to Scotland as a whole and the main employers in the area include North Ayrshire Council itself, Ardagh Glass, Sigma Aldrich, GlaxoSmithKline, Caledonian Paper Plc, DSM Nutritional Products, EDF Energy, Magnox, Chivas Brothers Ltd, Taste of Arran, UPM Caledonian and British Polythene Industries.

-The Building Standards Section currently comprises of two teams of 4 surveyors, each with a responsibility for a geographical area.
+North Ayrshire Council's Building Standards team comprises of two teams of 4 surveyors and 1 apprentice, each with a responsibility for a geographical area.
 Each team is a self-contained multi-functional unit having all the necessary professional skills, competence and experience to deliver the full range of verification services offered by the section.

 The teams are also responsible for non-verification work including enforcement in respect of dangerous and defective structures, property complaints, unauthorised works, consultations, licensing inspections and liaison with North Ayrshire Access Panel.

-North Ayrshire Council Verifiers, appointed by Scottish Ministers for the next six years are responsible for the independent checking of applications for building warrants to construct or demolish buildings, to provide services, fittings or equipment in buildings, or for conversions.
+Verifiers, appointed by Scottish Ministers, are responsible for the independent checking of applications for building warrants to construct or demolish buildings, to provide services, fittings or equipment in buildings, or for conversions.

 Verification service